nanoblit/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach doesn't create a new array.

 2. What is the difference between a function and a method?

+Method is a function whitch is a part on an object.
+"This" in a method refers to it's object.

 3. What is closure?

+A closure is a function within a function with access to it's outer scope.
+It can remember veriables within it's outer scope.

 4. Describe the four rules of the 'this' keyword.

+1. Implicit 'this', when it's called on an object.
+It refers to the object.
+2. Explicit 'this', when it's called using .call, .apply, .bind.
+It refers to the given object.
+3. Global 'this', when it's called in a global scope or a freestanding function.
+It refers to Window or undefined.
+4. 'this' used with 'new'.
+It refers to the newly created object.

 5. Why do we need super() in an extended class?

+To call object's parent's constructor on the object, so it gets parents properties.

 ## Project Set up